Vanneka/password-saver/README.md

 ## 🕵️‍‍♀️🕵️‍‍♀️ Password saving application 🕵️‍‍♀️🕵️‍‍♀️
 Never lose a password again with this secure password saving web application.
-This project came about when I realised I didn't have a place to securelly store all my passwords in one place.
+This project came about when I realised I didn't have a place to securely store all my passwords in one place.
 Rather than download an app, I decided to build one.

 ### To use the app
 1. Run `git clone` on this repository to clone the repo.